awesome-astra/docs/docs/pages/astra/astra-cli.md

 ## Configuration

-If you work with multiple organizations it could be useful to switch from one configuration to another, one token to another.
+If you work with multiple organizations, it could be useful to switch from one configuration to another, one token to another.
 The CLI provides a configuration management solution to handle this use case.

 **✅ 1a - List available configuration**